Varo Basin

 Cartoon of a centipede-like creature with a head at each end.
 Background: a purplish lakebottom where hot vents spew brine.

 To the south, Zor Chasma cups an even larger riftlake called Vantija.
-Fully 800 km long and up to 100 wide (500 by 65 mi, quite similar to Lake Malawi or Tanganyika), Vantija's.
-Brackish, mineralized, stained flamingo-pink by bacteria, and home to a fauna nearly as weird as Lake Vad's: giant five-legged "crabs."
-Some species crawl onto land, though they return to the lake to reproduce.
+Fully 800 km long and up to 100 wide (500 by 65 mi, quite similar to Lake Malawi or Tanganyika), Vantija's brackish, mineralized, stained flamingo-pink by bacteria, and home to a fauna nearly as weird as Lake Vad's: giant five-legged "crabs."
+One species crawls onto land to forage, though they still return to the lake to reproduce.
 Evolution continues!

 Over the cliffs to the west, out of the rift, a matching set of ridges (of crumpled, spreading crust) descend slowly to a rainforested plain much like Varo's, but even larger and greener: the Hastor Basin.